joncampbell123/dosbox-x/README.md

 DOSBox-X displays English as the default language, and uses the U.S. code page (437) by default, just like DOSBox.

 All messages displayed by DOSBox-X are in English with the default setting.
 DOSBox-X does support the feature to change the display messages with the use of language files.
+The language files control all visible output of the internal commands and the internal DOS.
 If you are a speaker of a non-English language, you can create additional language files for use with DOSBox-X by translating messages in DOSBox-X to your language.
-Other DOSBox-X users may also use these language files for DOSBox-X to display messages in such languages if they wish.
+Other DOSBox-X users may also use these language files for DOSBox-X to display messages in such language if they wish.

 The fact that DOSBox-X was developed around the U.S. keyboard layout is primarily due to limitations around the SDL1 library which provides input handling.
 As such when using the SDL1 version and a non-US keyboard, DOSBox-X automatically